Estimate Drift: The Silent Killer of Budget Enforcement

 Estimate drift is the failure mode that turns well-calibrated enforcement into false-positive theater or silent debt accumulation.
 It's not dramatic — no single event triggers it — which is why it's easy to ignore until it causes an incident.

 The defense is continuous ratio monitoring, segmented by the dimensions that matter for your workload (model, tool, workflow, tenant).
-The reserve:commit ratio is the leading indicator.
-The reservation.commit_overage event is the confirmation signal.
-Staying in the 0.8-1.2 band is the goal.
+The reserve-to-commit ratio shows estimate movement, while reservation.commit_overage confirms individual under-estimates.
+The goal is to remain within a workload-specific tolerance, not a universal band.

 And when drift appears, recalibrate estimates, not budgets.
 Estimates track reality.
 Budgets track intent.
 If you raise the budget every time estimates drift, the budget stops meaning anything.